Lazar-Sponja/fir-two-way-crossover-network-generator/readme.md

 - `-o`, `-output-path` - Output tap for filter taps.
 Defaults to current directory.
 This flag is optional.

 - `-fxp`, `--fixed-point-format` - Specify format which fixed point values will be generated with.
-Format must be specified in either arm Q notation `Qm.n` or in fxpmath `fxp-sm/n`.
+Format must be specified in either arm Q notation `Qm.n`, q format with just fraction part specified `Qn` or in fxpmath `fxp-sm/n`.

 - `-fxpo`, `--fixed-point-only` - Generate only fixed point output.